tomazon/golden-douay-rheims/README.md

 ## Publishers of Douay-Rheims Bibles:

 Several publishers sell Douay-Rheims bibles.
-If possible, I recommend that you buy one of these to support their continued effort to spead the Gospel.
+If possible, I recommend that you buy one of these to support their continued effort to publish this invaluable bible.

 ### Baronis Press
 https://www.baronius.com/